Limits to Perception by Quantum Monitoring with Finite Efficiency: Discussion

-As brought up by an analysis of a continuously-monitored harmonic oscillator, the largest gain of information about the state of the system occurs when an agent has access to a small fraction of the measurement output.
-In that case, the state $\rhob{t}$ rapidly approaches the state $\rhog{t}$ corresponding to the complete description, both when quantified by the trace distance and by the relative entropy.
-Our results thus complement the findings in~\cite{zurekNatPhys2009,ZwolakPRA2009,RiedelNJP2012,ZwolakSciRep2013,Brandao15,HorodeckiPRA2015,Olaya-CastroPRL2019}, where the authors compare the state of a system interacting with an environment and the state of fractions of such environment.
-While those works are focused on the correlation buildup between the system and the environment, we address instead the subjective description that observers assign to the state of the system, conditioned on the information encoded in a given measurement record.
+As brought up by an analysis of a continuously-monitored harmonic oscillator, a large gain of information about the state of the system occurs when an agent has access to a small fraction of the measurement output, both when quantified by the trace distance and by the relative entropy.
+Our results thus complement the Quantum Darwinism program and related approaches~\cite{zurekNatPhys2009,ZwolakPRA2009,RiedelNJP2012,ZwolakSciRep2013,Brandao15,HorodeckiPRA2015,Olaya-CastroPRL2019}, where the authors compare the state of a system interacting with an environment and the state of fractions of such environment.
+While those works focused on the correlation buildup between the system and the environment, we instead address the subjective description that observers assign to the state of the system, conditioned on the information encoded in a given measurement record.